C-KLex/GitEducation/documentation_guide.md

 Commit Message Style: all **lowercase** letters

 *Label Reference*:

 - feat – a new feature is introduced with the changes
 - fix – a bug fix has occurred
 - chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies)
 - eg: chore: update xxx to latest version
 - refactor – refactored code that neither fixes a bug nor adds a feature
 - docs – updates to documentation such as a the README or other markdown files
 - style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on.
 - test – including new or correcting previous tests
 - perf – performance improvements
 - build – changes that affect the build system or external dependencies
 - revert – reverts a previous commit

 ----

 ## 2️⃣ **Code comment(.py)**

-### *Template for the python script*:
+### *Template for the python script*

 ```python
 """
 Module/Package/Script Name